Nabors Industries: Emergence as a drilling power, 1988–2014

 After emerging in May 1988 from Chapter 11, that November it purchased the Westburne Group, a major Canadian drilling and supply company.
 To reflect the centrality of its drilling operations, on 9 March 1989 Anglo Energy Limited and Anglo Energy Incorporated became Nabors Industries Limited (Bahamas) and Nabors Industries Incorporated (Delaware).

 In 1990, Nabors acquired Loffland Brothers Drilling for $58 million.
 This provided Nabors a further 53 rigs.
 Same year, company opened its corporate headquarters building in Houston, Texas.

-On October 1, 1991, Anthony G. Petrello was hired and became Deputy Chairman, President and Chief Operating Officer of Nabors Industries.
+On October 1, 1991, Anthony G. Petrello was hired and became deputy chairman, President and Chief Operating Officer of Nabors Industries.
 Previously, he had the role of Managing Partner of the New York Office of law firm Baker & McKenzie.

-In 1993, Nabors performed the acquisition of Grace Drilling for $32 million, adding 167 rigs to the company fleet.
+In 1993, Nabors performed the acquisition of Grace Drilling, the largest drilling rig fleet in the world at that time, for $32 million, adding 167 rigs to the company fleet.
 In 1997, Nabors performed multiple acquisitions that expanded the company - Canrig acquisition put Nabors into drilling equipment business, Sundowner purchase exposed company presence in offshore drilling and Epoch Well Services acquisition expanded Nabors to the instrumentation market.
 During the late 1990s, Nabors Industries continued to grow its domestic and international operations, and was added to the S&P 500 Index of the largest publicly traded companies in the United States.
 The stock moved from the AMEX to the NYSE.

 In 2007, Nabors Industries sold its Sea Mar Fleet for US$189 million in cash to Hornbeck Offshore Services, including 20 offshore supply vessels (OSVs).
 The deal closed in early August 2007.

 In 2010, Nabors purchased Superior Well Services company in a $736 million deal and entered the completion & production services market.

 In October 2011, Nabors CEO Eugene M. Isenberg stepped down from his position and was replaced by Anthony G. Petrello.
 In June 2012, Petrello became the CEO and chairman of the board of directors of the company.

 In 2013, Nabors deployed a new generation of pad-optimal rigs for the U.S. land market, including the PACE®-X800 Nabors SmartRig with advanced walking capabilities for multi-well pad drilling.